-So one of the takeaways from this episode is, Hey, just give it a go.
-And self traction is free.
+In most cases, if it even happens, it will only last for as long as the traction is happening.
+There may be a prolonged effect, but you will only know if you try.
+So give it a go.
+Self traction is free.
 You can do it yourself, but that’s the method of how we presume that it works.
-If it works at all for you, that it may be that you are by distracting the disc decompressing.
+If it works at all for you, it may be that you are distracting the disc decompressing.
 It you’re allowing that bulging piece of disc to sink back to where it originally came from.
-It’s probably not going to stay there as I said earlier, but at least it would give you some temporary relief.
-And that really, for me last beyond the period of traction, how to do it.
-So, as I said, there are people professionally who do this, the so one form of therapy, certainly in the UK.
-And I believe it’s fairly widespread in the U S and probably other parts of the world as well is called IDD.
+It’s probably not going to stay there, but at least it would give you some temporary relief.

 There are professionals who do this form of therapy, but if you want to give it a go yourself, there’s a couple of ways of doing it.
 You can buy yourself an inversion table and you can go to a number of retailers, whether that be online or in shops.
 It looks like a kind of piece of gym equipment.
 You stand in it, strap your ankles in at the bottom and using the handles on the machine you invert yourself.
 You tilt backwards, push your head backwards and the whole thing tilts upside down, and you hang from your ankles, and the weight of your upper body will distract the vertebrae from one another and decompress the discs.